Mr-Zwkid/Mr-Zwkid.github.io/contents/home.md

 Previously, I participated in a school-level research project (PRP) that focuses on robotic grasping detection using RGBD images in the perceptual domain, advised by Prof. [Xinwu Liang](https://www.aero.sjtu.edu.cn/szdw/szml/51).

-I am looking for a PhD/Master position in this application season! :punch:🎓:fire:
+I am looking for a PhD/Master position in this application season! 👊🎓🔥

 #### Education